March 13, 2019

 Indeed, my courses offer a course Q&A. These are meant to be brief.
 If, after a few tries, there is something severely lacking in your knowledge that you still don’t get it, I will not engage anymore.
 I may give you some links so you can study up yourself.

 But realize that it is not my responsibility (because I’m not your tutor) to keep inquiring until I figure out exactly what you’re missing and can tell you exactly what to do to fix it.

-I have over an hour of material demonstrating (not just describing, so you can see it work for yourself), how to setup your environment, install libraries, etc. on popular operating systems.
+I have over an hour of material demonstrating (not just describing, but demonstrating, so you can see it work for yourself), how to setup your environment, install libraries, etc. on popular operating systems.

 Unfortunately, I can’t assist individuals with their own computers.

 I can’t sit there with you and work out all the kinks so you can get your system up and running.

 Every individual’s computer is different.

 Sometimes, what works for some doesn’t work for others.

 I don’t have access to your computer, so I have no idea what unique characteristics of your system are preventing something from working.

 In that sense, you have an advantage over me because you have physical access to the machine and can try things out rapidly.